misterblack1/trs80-diagnosticrom/README.md

 - Makes a beep from the cassette port (so you can know the system is executing the ROM.)
 - Set the system to 64 column mode.
-- Tests the video RAM for proper functionality using a stackless march test.
+- Tests the video RAM using a stackless march test.
 (No DRAM is needed!)
-- If the VRAM only has 7 working bits (bit 6 is missing on stock Model 1) then test assumes the system is a Model 1.
+- If the VRAM has all working bits except bit 6 (which is normally is missing on stock Model 1) then the test assumes the system is a Model 1.
-- Beep a good or bad VRAM sound.
-If the VRAM is bad, it will beep out which bit(s) are bad, print a test pattern and halt.
+- Beeps a good or bad VRAM sound.
+If the VRAM is bad, it will beep out which bit(s) are bad, show a test pattern on the screen, and halt.
+- If all of the VRAM tests 8-bit clean:
-- Sets the stack pointer to VRAM if the system has a good 8-bits of VRAM, clears screen and writes a welcome message.
+	- Sets the stack pointer to the end of VRAM
-- If system is 7-bit Model 1, the system will do a stackless test of bank 1.
-If that passes, it will set the stack pointer to this first bank, clear the screen and print a welcome message.
+- If system is 7-bit Model 1:
+	- Test DRAM bank 1.
+If that passes, it will set the stack pointer to this first bank.
+- Clears screen and writes a welcome message.
-- If system is 8-bit Model 1 or a Model 3, ROM will test bank 1 of DRAM.
-If this bank only has 4K, tests that first bank of 4k repeatedly.
+- If the first bank of DRAM only has 4K:
+	- Tests that first bank of 4k repeatedly.
-- If bank 1 is 16k, it will test that bank and bank 2 and 3 repeatedly.
-(For a total of 48k)
+- If the first bank of DRAM 16k:
+	- Tests all three DRAM banks (48K) repeatedly.
-- Diagnostic will make a good bank or bad bank sound.
+- After each test, the diagnostic will play a good bank or bad bank tune.
 If a bad bank exists, it will beep out which bits are bad and print this to screen.
 - The RAM test will run continually.
+If the stack is in DRAM and the first bank is found to have an error, the machine will print a message, make a failure sound, and stop testing.
+Although testing a bank of memory can be done without relying on RAM or a stack, printing certain messages requires using the stack.
+So if the ROM decides the stack can't be trusted, it will sound and print a simple message and halt the machine.

 # Running this diagnostic ROM on a TRS-80 Model 1 or Model 3